meezwhite/OpString/README.md

 To enable `strictMode`, you can set `strictMode` to `true` when creating an OpString instance.

-In `strictMode`, OpString will log errors instead of warnings to the console.
-Furthermore, OpString will not be as graceful anymore and certain functionalities like `setSequence` or `execute` will not work when errors, such as exceeding the `maxSequenceLength` limit, occur.
+In `strictMode` OpString will log errors instead of warnings to the console.
+Furthermore, OpString will not be as graceful anymore and certain functionalities like `setSequence` or `execute` will not work when errors occur, such as exceeding the `maxSequenceLength` limit.

 ```js
 // Create an OpString instance with `strictMode` enabled